 In cases where you have failed to meet a requirement to progress you will be required to withdraw from the course.
-However, if you pass 120 credits, but fail to meet the additional modular school progression requirements after reassessment, you may be offered a transfer to another course with lesser progression requirements.
-At the end of the foundation year if you do not meet progression criteria and are eligible you may receive a level 3 Foundation Certificate.
+However, if you pass 120 credits, but fail to meet the additional module school progression requirements after reassessment, you may be offered a transfer to another course with lesser progression requirements.
+At the end of the Foundation Year if you do not meet progression criteria and are eligible you may receive a level 3 Foundation Certificate.
 To receive a level 3 Foundation Certificate you must have passed all modules in the foundation year at 40.00%.

-- The performance of students who have undertaken re-assessments will be reviewed by a Board of Examiners. - No third attempt at an assessment, with or without residence will be allowed under normal circumstances; however, it may be possible to permit a third attempt in some instances. - Following progression to Year 1, normal Senate Regulations will apply. - Students on the BSc Biological Sciences (with Foundation Year) will under no circumstances be allowed to transfer to the MBChB Medicine (with Foundation Year).
+- The performance of students who have undertaken re-assessments will be reviewed by a Board of Examiners. - No third attempt at an assessment, with or without residence will be allowed under normal circumstances; however, it may be possible to permit a third attempt in some instances. - Following progression to Year 1, normal Senate Regulations will apply.

-Students on the Physiotherapy Foundation Year course who fail to progress can look to transfer to other Undergraduate Programmes within the CLS subject to meeting any transfer requirements.
+Students on the Physiotherapy Foundation Year course who fail to progress can look to transfer to other Undergraduate Programmes within the College of Life Sciences, subject to meeting any transfer requirements.
 The Physiotherapy Foundation Year does not offer progression to the Medicine course.